Escheatment

 The majority of states have set procedures for the unclaimed property being turned over to the state after a certain time.

-When an individual does without a will, their estate assets are considered intestate and must go through probate.
+When an individual dies without a will, their estate assets are considered intestate and must go through probate.
 This legal process involves researching potential heirs, including spouses, siblings, and other relatives.
 If the probate court cannot find heirs for the unclaimed assets, it will grant escheat rights to the state.

 Escheatment can also happen if the court determines that the only rightful heirs are incompetent to manage the inheritance.